TheorieMPQ/cluster-guide/README.md

 # cluster-guide
-A guide to using clusters in general (and th-top in particular)
+A guide to using th-top.

 ## Loading modules